-The Chancellery of the Riigikogu founded August Rei Scholarship in Parliamentary Studies with the aim of supporting and promoting parliamentary research.
+In 2008, the Chancellery of the Riigikogu founded August Rei Scholarship in Parliamentary Studies that aims to promote parliamentary research.

 August Rei Scholarship in Parliamentary Studies

 August Rei Scholarship in Parliamentary Studies is awarded annually, and it was founded by the Chancellery of the Riigikogu in 2008.
-By today, the scholarship has been granted to twelve master’s students and doctoral students.
-Seven candidates have already successfully defended their thesis.
+By today, the scholarship has been granted to fourteen master’s students and doctoral students.
+Twelve candidates have successfully received their degrees to date.

 We hope that the competition for scholarship in parliamentary studies will inspire young researchers also in the future, and contribute to the research and valuing of the activities and history of our parliament.